 7. Hanakapiai Falls

-Many visitors enjoy spending the day crashing along the Hanakapiai Beach after hiking to Hanakapiai Falls located just 2-miles inland.
+Many visitors enjoy spending the day crashing along Hanakapiai Beach after hiking to Hanakapiai Falls, located just 2 miles inland.

-It makes for a great day trip and which is why this is one of the most popular Kauai waterfall hikes.
+It makes for a great day trip, which is why this is one of Kauai’s most popular waterfall hikes.
+This is also one of the most amazing Kauai waterfalls you can swim in.

 There are several spots that can be treacherous due to the wetness and slippery conditions.
 Don’t try it unless you’re an experienced hiker.